Select Page

 The Division of Germany

-After World War II, Germany was divided into four occupation zones controlled by the Allied powers: the United States, the Soviet Union, the United Kingdom, and France.
-Berlin, located in the Soviet zone, was also divided in a similar manner.
-As tensions grew between the Soviets and the Western powers, East Germany and West Germany emerged as separate entities with different political and economic systems.
+After World War II, Germany was divided into four occupation zones controlled by the Allied powers: This geopolitical triangle was composed of the United States, Soviet Union, United Kingdom, France.
+Like Hamburg, Berlin – situated in the Soviet zone – was split in a similar way.
+After the WWII relations between the USSR and the western powers worsened and East Germany and West Germany had totally different political and economic regimes.

 The Fall of the Berlin Wall